NOAA-GFDL/HPC-ME/ppp/README.md

 In order to run the post-processing workflow, two directories are needed:

-- fre-workflows cloned repository
+- `fre-workflows` cloned repository
 - directory including folders and files for container set-up and running (could be named `ppp-setup` for example)

+<ins>Data and Configuration files</ins>:

 Additionally, history files, grid spec files, and yaml configurations for the experiment run are needed.

 Ensure you create the empty `ppp-setup` folder in an area with enough space as this is where the post-processing run output will be populated.

-- if on **`Gaea`**, history files and grid spec files are usually available in a certain location.
+**If on Gaea**, history files and grid spec files are usually available in a certain location; retrieve their locations

-    - Paths to the history folder and grid spec file are needed; they will be mounted into the container as read only folders/files
+- Paths to the history folder and grid spec file will be mounted into the container as read only folders/files

-- if not on **`Gaea`**, history file and grid spec data should be transferred to the `ppp-setup` location in `ppp-setup/history/` and `ppp-setup/[experiment]_grid` for example
+**If not on Gaea**, history file and grid spec data should be transferred to the `ppp-setup` location in:

-Resources:
+- `ppp-setup/history/`
+- `ppp-setup/[experiment]_grid/`

+<ins>Resources</ins>:
 1. The fre-workflows repository can be found here: https://github.com/NOAA-GFDL/fre-workflows
 2. The setup/output directory consists of a few subdirectories: pp, ptmp, and temp (these are created through the runscript.sh for the container)
 3. Publicly available example yaml configuration files can be found here: https://github.com/NOAA-GFDL/fre-examples

+<ins>Configuration Edits</ins>:

 Regarding the yaml configurations, some paths need to be edited to reference the file location mounted inside the container.
 These include: